Just You Booking Conditions

 Please note that personal care cannot be provided by any member of our staff

 It is your responsibility to tell us before you book whether you have any special requirements, limited mobility or medical conditions either physical or mental health that might affect your ability to take part on our holidays.
-A reasonable level of fitness is required for our holidays as some walking will be involved.
+A reasonable level of fitness is required for all our holidays as some walking will be involved.
 If you are in doubt about the suitability of any of our holidays please just ask but, it is vital that you seek confirmation from your own Doctor to establish that you are sufficiently fit both physically and mentally, to travel and to undertake the excursions that may be required to undertake your tour.
 Where we can we will make any reasonable adjustments but where we cannot make such adjustments we may have to cancel your booking.
 It is our intention to make our holidays as accessible to as many people as we can, especially those with disabilities.
 We cannot do this if you don’t tell us of your needs so please mention any relevant information to us before you book.
 In particular to establish:

 i.
 Any special requirements for air, coach, ferry or cruise ship travel so these are passed on to our suppliers;